 AAE Expense Reimbursement Policy

+1.

-The AAE’s Statutes provide that each association is responsible for the costs incurred by its delegates to the AAE and its representatives on Committees, and that all other costs will be met by an annual subscription from the member associations.
+The AAE’s Statutes provide that each association is responsible for the costs incurred by its delegates to the AAE and its representatives on Committees and that all other costs will be met by an annual subscription from the member associations.

-Where Officers of the AAE, Chairpersons of a Committee or other representatives attend at ordinary AAE meetings, only the expenses will be considered, that are exceeding those of participating as a delegate of their association.
+Where Officers of the AAE Chairpersons of a Committee or other representatives attend at ordinary AAE meetings, only the expenses will be considered, that are exceeding those of participating as a delegate of their association.

-It is recognised that Officers, Chairpersons of a Committee and other AAE representatives (other AAE representatives are asked by one or more Officers to represent the AAE) are required from time to time to attend AAE Board meetings or meetings ex officio, for example with representatives of the European Commission, over and above the ordinary business meetings of the AAE and its Committees.
+It is recognised that Officers, Chairpersons of a Committee and other AAE representatives (other AAE representatives are asked by one or more Officers to represent the AAE) are required from time to time to attendAAE Board meetings or meetings ex officio, for example with representatives of the European Commission, over and above the ordinary business meetings of the AAE and its Committees.

 2.

-The AAE will consider requests from Officers or other representatives for reimbursement of travel and subsistence expenses in attending, in his/her official capacity and where appropriate, the following
+The AAE will consider requests from Officersor other representatives for reimbursement of travel and subsistence expenses in attending, in his/her official capacity and where appropriate, the following

-a. meetings with representatives of the EU and European Commission, including European Insurance, Banking and Pensions supervisors;
+meetings with representatives of the EU and European Commission, including European Insurance, Banking and Pensions supervisors;

-b. meetings with international actuarial organisations;
+meetings with international actuarial organisations;

-c. meetings with other international and national organisations of special interest and relevance to the AAE;
+meetings with other international and national organisations of special interest and relevance to the AAE

-d.
 AAE seminars, congresses and Summer Schools

 3.

 Payment of Officers’, Chairpersons of a Committee or other representatives’ expenses for attendance at ordinary meetings of any of the AAE’s Committees will not normally be considered where he/she is a delegate of the Officer’s association.

+4.

-4. An outline case and budget must be submitted in advance, making clear the reason for the Officer’s or Chairperson’s participation, where this is not routine/covered in 2 above.
+In any case the board has to be informed in advance about a planned request for reimbursement.
+In addistion an outline case and budget must be submitted in advance, making clear the reason for the Officer’s or Chairperson’s participation, where this is not routine/covered in 2 above.
 Other representatives must submit an outline case and budget in advance making clear the reason for participation: if the participation is required on a regular basis the submission can be considered in this context.

 AAE Officers, Chairpersons of a Committee and other official representatives are requested, whenever possible, to consider whether it would be appropriate to seek reimbursement for travel expenses from other parties that might also benefit from the trip, such as the organizer of the event, the local association or the employer.